ecetter/plzexplain/apptainer.md

 A container is an abstraction at the application layer.
 Multiple containers can run on the same machine and share the host kernel with other containers, each running as isolated processes.

+## Container Benefits

+Containers change the user space into a swappable component.
+- Flexibility: Bring Your Own Environment (BYOE)
+- Reproducibility: Complete control over software versions
+- Portability: Run a container on your laptop or on HPC systems
+- Performance: Similar performance characteristics as native applications
+- Compatibility: Open standard that is supported on all major Linux distributions

 ## Useful Apptainer Commands